jhou175/Capstone/src/README.txt

 *Directions on running the program*
     *Launch program.
     *On the login screen, enter the credentials and log in.
+(Username: "admin" Password: "admin" OR Username: "test" Password: "test" )
     *Once logged in, user will be taken to the customers screen.
 The user will be able to view, modify, update, and add customers.
     *The user can use the navigate buttons to either navigate to the appointments or reports screen.